cjtessler/MATH3733-SP22/docs/Project-7.md

 ## Pre-project (Due Tuesday, April 19th)

 Research some possible projects.
 At this point, you have a solid foundation in Python so don't be afraid of loftier ideas.
+Think of a problem you want to solve or a something you want to build, use a tutorial to learn the basics of any new library you meed to use, and then independently build your idea.
+Building your own project is worth dozens of tutorials.
 If you are unsure on what you want to do, try the following:

 1. Think of a problem you would like to solve.
 2. Research a topic that interests you.